 We are a group of engaged citizens who love and respect nature, as well as our peaceful town.
 This section of the Farmington River Trail is truly a beautiful spot as it runs adjacent to Rattlesnake Brook and the woods.
 Property owners along Allen Place and Hill Street have a collective and vested interest in the future of this space.
 As the native plants grow, we know that others will enjoy the benefits of Collinsville Pollen Trail and be inspired to join the movement to bring back pollinators, birds and other wildlife to our yards, towns and communities.

-Special Thanks to Allen Place neighbors and friends, Cherry Brook Garden Club, Town of Canton, CT, Department of Public Works, the UConn Extension Master Gardener Program, Roaring Brook Nature Center and the many volunteers who have devoted themselves and hundreds of hours to this project.
+Special Thanks to Allen Place neighbors and friends, Cherry Brook Garden Club, Town of Canton, CT, Department of Public Works, the UConn Extension Master Gardener Program, Roaring Brook Nature Center, Canton Land Conservation Trust (CLCT) and the many volunteers who have devoted themselves and hundreds of hours to this project.

 Future Collaborations & Community Projects

-- New England Pollinator Pathway coming to Canton, CT headed by Karen Berger and Theresa Sullivan Barger.
+New England Pollinator Pathway - The Collinsville Pollen Trail is the first of many pollinator pathways to come in Canton, a larger project headed by Karen Berger and Theresa Sullivan Barger.